Saswata23/Stockastic---Stock-Price-Prediction-System/README.md

 🛠️ Tech Stack
 Python (Pandas, NumPy, Scikit-learn, TensorFlow)

-Matplotlib / Plotly for visualizations
+Plotly for visualizations

-Streamlit for dashboard (optional)
+Streamlit for dashboard

 yfinance for real-time and historical data